uds-psl/coq-library-undecidability/README.md

 main results at the end of this file.
 This entails that intermediate result are also free of axioms, i.e. the results `FULL_MONADIC`, `FULL_MONADIC_discernable` and `FULL_TRAKHTENBROT`.
-For convenience, these three are currently uncommented in the file
+For convenience, these three are currently uncommented in the file.

 ### Troubleshooting